See the Error FAQ:

 When submitted, Dada Mail will take the request and email a confirmation.
 This email confirmation will include a special URL that includes a special 'pin' number, which is used to confirm the correct person wants to subscribe.
 Following this link will subscribe the email address.

-Unsubscription is a similar process, where someone who wants to unsubscribe will fill out a web form with their email address and receive a confirmation email.
+Unsubscription is a similar process, where someone who wants to unsubscribe will fill out a web form with their email address.

 Dada Mail does not support email confirmation.
 That is, confirming an address by having to replying to an email.
 The URL confirmation is usually much simpler and doesn't make you create an alias email that goes to a program that does the confirmation.
 We circumvent quite a bit of complexity this way.